placDev/mappers/source/README.md

 It will be thrown if no default or custom validator has been installed, or the c rule has been registered .validate().
 - ```The validator is disabled for this rule```
 - ```There is no custom validator defined for the rule '**FROM PROPERTY NAME** and '**TO PROPERTY NAME**' and there is no default validator```

+## Future changes
+### 1.1.0
+- Dynamic assembly of mapping rules
+Allows you to use more than just Singleton scope for DI
+- Performance improvement